 You cannot follow the standard procedures for applying stain over paint.
 You can apply the stain with a cloth, brush, or roller, depending on the nature of the job.
 If you follow these few basic steps, it should be enough for you to achieve the desired results:

 The prepping stage includes clearing the area of all unnecessary objects.
 Hammer in or remove protruding nails and screws, and sweep the area to clear it of all debris and dust.
-Since you will be handling corrosive material, ensure to wear appropriate safety gear like gloves and a mask if you are planning to work in an enclosed space.
+Since you will be handling corrosive material, ensure to wear appropriate safety gear like gloves and a mask if you plan to work in an enclosed space.

 Sanding the Surface